Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Corellon.md

 **_Depiction._** Most modern tapestries and tomes depict the Arch Heart as an elven being of impossible grace and beauty, androgynous and alluring, framed by long, wavy, golden hair.
 They were the inspiration for many early elven art pieces, and elements of their visage or symbol are included in most elven architecture.

 **_Holy Day._** Corellon’s holy day is called Elvendawn, or Midsummer.
-It is celebrated on the twentieth day of the sixth month, and commemorates the elves’ first emergence from the Feywild.
+It is celebrated on the twentieth day of the sixth month, and commemorates the [[elves]]’ first emergence from the Feywild.
 Though the [[Dwendalian Empire]] doesn’t promote the worship of the Arch Heart, the elves of [[Bysaes Tyl]] quietly celebrate in private by opening small doors to the Feywild and having a little more wine than usual.

 #### Commandments of Corellon